 Have content writers become the washed-up radio star?
 Is written content finally being killed off?
 Are we being unseated by video production teams?
 The answer is no. As long as you stay relevant and don’t get left behind.
 And, as long as you realize the irreplaceable value of content in video marketing.

-The state of video marketing… sh*t’s getting real
+The state of video marketing… It’s getting real.

 Writers are a fragile bunch — emotion and empathy come with the trade, making us the creative geniuses that we are.
 Fear is never a motivator for us.
 So, we haven’t been listening to all of the scary video marketing statistics over the past few years about video taking over digital marketing as we know it.

 Okay, so now it’s time to listen.
-Because sh*t’s getting real with video marketing in today’s landscape…
+Because it’s getting real with video marketing in today’s landscape…

 - “For the fifth consecutive year, over 80% report that video is becoming more important as a form of marketing content.” – Demand Metric and Vidyard